christiantusset/boilerplates/README.md

 ## FAQ

-> How to resolve bug with permissions in images?
+> How to resolve the bug with permissions on images?

 `sudo chown 1000:1000 folder_name`